Ball Corp (BLL) Q1 2021 Earnings Call Transcript

 Author's note: Alyce Lomax co-authored this content.

 There are a variety of different investing philosophies within the responsible investing realm.
-One method you may have been hearing about more and more is ESG investing.
+One approach you may have been hearing about more often is ESG investing.

-"ESG" stands for environmental, social, and governance.
-Investors who employ this strategy examine criteria within these three categories to analyze stocks.
+"ESG" stands for environmental, social, and (corporate) governance.
+ESG investors examine criteria within these three categories to identify companies that perform well using ESG-related metrics.
 Combining the ESG lens with more traditional stock analysis techniques is known as ESG integration.
-Anyone can join the swelling ranks of ESG investors by simply learning more and then using this framework in making future investing decisions.
+Anyone can join the swelling ranks of ESG investors by simply learning more about ESG and then using the framework to make future investing decisions.

 Make your portfolio reflect your best vision for our future.
 Always be thinking ahead.
 Be optimistic.
 Think about the world that you want to create, because sure enough your dollars and mine, our capital, is helping shape the world.David Gardner, cofounder, The Motley Fool

 ESG investing is gaining traction, and it's no wonder.
 Research increasingly shows that this investing method can reduce portfolio risk, generate competitive investment returns, and help investors feel good about the stocks that they own.